 2. Record only your relevant employment history

-Whilst it’s good to showcase your telecoms career history to date, future employers don’t need to know that your worked part-time in a retail shop whilst studying.
-List your telecoms career experience since you began working full-time.
-However, if you've had many jobs in telecoms from years ago, then consider listing (with full descriptions) only the most recent ones relevant to the telecoms job you’re applying for.
-For all other telecoms positions, simply add bullet points roles, dates and company.
+Whilst it’s good to showcase your entire career history to date, future employers don’t need to know that your worked part-time in a retail shop whilst studying.
+List your career experience since you began working full-time.
+However, if you've had many jobs in from years ago (perhaps you were temping or contracting), then consider listing (with full descriptions) only the most recent ones relevant to the job you’re applying for.
+For all other positions, simply add bullet points roles, dates and company.
+Essentially, if it's not relevant to the role you're applying for considering removing it or having a very brief summary.

 4. Education and training

 Education and training does not finish at school, college or university.
-Most telecoms professionals undertake educational courses throughout their telecoms career.
+Most professionals undertake educational courses throughout their career.
 Ensure this is reflected in your CV as it showcases your personal development.